Laegas/02456_deeplearning_cgmforecast/README.md

 4. Run the "Hedia.ipynb" Jupyter notebook.

 The current code version utilizes the GPU usage.
 If you do not have the GPU, go to `evaluateAll.py` and in line 72 change the value assigned to `gpus_per_trial` from 1 to 0.

+# Notes

+The model can be found in `src/models` directory.
+The file `best_model_2314.py` is the one containing the model talked about in the paper.